patreshubham94/CalculatorExercise/Divide.md

   Then round off after 2 decimal digits.

-## Scenario: Many times "/" occurs
+## Scenario: More than one times "/" occurs

-  When many times / operator occurs in division.
+  When more than one times / operator occurs in division.

-  Then only consider one divide operator between two operands.
+  Then consider one divide operator between two operands.
   And if after / operator no any operand is present.
   Then neglect that / operator.